 .
 Each course is worth three credits, with the exception of 4 credit lab courses.

 Our post-baccalaureate certificate programs can typically be completed in three to four semesters.
 Our other non-undergrad programs are customized to meet your individual needs.
 For example, if you need only

-one or two courses to sit for the CPA exam, you are not required to complete the full sequence of courses offered in our CPA preparation program.
+one or two courses to sit for the CPA exam, you are not required to complete the full sequence of courses offered in our Accounting Certificate program.

 We offer opportunities for enrollment in the fall, spring or summer semester.
 The UES academic year consists of three semesters divided into five 8-week terms.